MoipatiThoobe/AWS-challenge-week-1/README.md

 4.3 Delete the SNS Topic

+In this Hands On lab, I learned how to do the following:
+* Create an SNS Topic
+* Launch an EC2 instance
+* Configure a CloudWatch Alarm

 ## Amazon RDS MySQL Hands on Lab

-Amazon RDS is a web service that makes it easy to set up, operate and scale relational database in the cloud.
+Amazon RDS is a web service that makes it easy to set up, operate and scale relational databases in the cloud.

-Prerequisite:
+Lab prerequisite:
 * Launch an EC2 web server instance with a security group that allows TCP traffic on port 80

 <img width="957" alt="1" src="https://github.com/user-attachments/assets/0b661867-604a-46e6-83bc-7efc39f30a9b" />

-Step 1: Create VPC Security grouo
+Step 1: Create VPC Security group

 1.1 Open the VPC dashboard, click **Security Groups** and then click **Create Security Group** button